-Saturday, June 26, 2021 at 9:00 a.m.
+Saturday, June 25, 2022 at 9:00 a.m.
 Craig Center

-Agility

-Saturday, July 31 at 10:00 a.m.
+Agility: Saturday, July 30 at 10:00 a.m.
 Grandstand

-- Dogs must be six months of age or older as of March 1 of the exhibit year to train and show in obedience, rally and showmanship. - Dogs must be at least 12 months old (it is strongly recommended that larger breeds be at least 18 months old) to train and compete in agility. - a.
-In order to participate in Agility, each exhibitor and dog must demonstrate the competencies listed in the Dog Project Handbook. - Vaccination and Vet Check requirements and the dog health form must be completed before the dog will be allowed onto the training grounds.
-(NO EXCEPTIONS) - All dogs to be exhibited must be current and have proof of the following: - ° Rabies (State Law, must be given by veterinarian) - DHLP is required per your veterinarian's vaccination schedule or annually if administered yourself. - Bordetella (Kennel Cough Vaccine), fecal check Heartworm check, and preventative medicine are strongly encouraged. - 4.
+- 1. Dogs must be six months of age or older as of March 1 of the exhibit year to train and show in obedience, rally and showmanship. - 2.
+Dogs must be at least 12 months old (it is strongly recommended that larger breeds be at least 18 months old) to train and compete in agility. - a.
+In order to participate in Agility, each exhibitor and dog must demonstrate the competencies listed in the Dog Project Handbook. - 3.
+Vaccination and Vet Check requirements and the dog health form must be completed before the dog will be allowed onto the training grounds.(NO EXCEPTIONS) - All dogs to be exhibited must be current and have proof of the following: - Rabies (State Law, must be given by veterinarian) DHLP is required per your veterinarian's vaccination schedule or annually if administered vourself. - Bordetella (Kennel Cough Vaccine), fecal check Heartworm check, and preventative medicine are strongly encouraged. - 4.
 Any dog posing a threat to trainers, members, or other dogs will be excused or have immediate restrictions at the discretion of the trainers.
-NOTE: if your dog is excused, we will offer you a substitute dog to practice during class and then you can bring your training skills home to your dog.

-- The superintendents, leaders, and trainers reserve the right to expel any dog and/or member from the class and/or the project. - All dog waste (both inside and outside the building) MUST be picked up and placed in the provided designated dog waste container. - Each exhibitor is limited to two (2) dogs trained solely by the exhibitor.
+NOTE: if your dog is excused, we will offer you a substitute dog to practice during class and then you can bring your training skills home to your dog. - 5.
+The superintendents, leaders, and trainers reserve the right to expel any dog and/or member from the class and/or the project. - 6.
+All dog waste (both inside and outside the building) MUST be picked up and placed in the provided designated dog waste container. - Each exhibitor is limited to two (2) dogs trained solely by the exhibitor.
 Exhibitors may not show two dogs in the same lot number. - 8.
-Dogs must be shown in the class in which it has been trained during the current project year. - Dog project members and their dogs must meet the project training attendance and volunteer requirements to be eligible to show at the fair. - 10.
-Project members are required to help set-up and clean-up each training night and at the shows. - 11.
+Dog project members and their dogs must meet the project training attendance and volunteer requirements to be eligible to show at the fair. - 9.
+Project members are required to help set-up and clean-up each training night and at the shows. - 10.
 Required Equipment: - a.
 Obedience and Rally: Dogs must be equipped with a slip or buckle collar with no attachments (no name tags, rabies tags, etc.) and a 6 foot leash. - b.
 Showmanship: Show lead - c.
-Agility: Buckle Collar (no slip collars) and 6 foot leash - 12.
+Agility: Buckle Collar (no slip collars) and 6 foot leash - 11.
 No exhibitor will be allowed to discipline his/her dog in the show ring.
-The judge reserves the right to disqualify any dog or exhibitor for inappropriate show behavior. - 13.
-The Superintendents reserves the right to eject any disruptive or unruly attendees from any event at any time. - 14.
+The judge reserves the right to disqualify any dog or exhibitor for inappropriate show behavior.

+- 12. The Superintendents reserves the right to eject any disruptive or unruly attendees from any event at any time. - 13.
 Exhibitors are responsible for seeing that they are at the ringside.
-The judge is not required to wait for dogs. - 15.
+The judge is not required to wait for dogs. - 14.
 No dogs will be allowed on the fairgrounds unless they are there for exhibition; they then must be kept in the show area.
 Dogs must be crated or on leash at all times except while being judged.
-Dogs must be removed from the fairgrounds within one hour after the show unless prior approval from the fair board is obtained. - Awards will be presented after clean-up of the show area is complete.
+Dogs must be removed from the fairgrounds within one hour after the show unless prior approval from the fair board is obtained. - 15.
+Awards will be presented after clean-up of the show area is complete.